-We are delighted to be offering an exceptionally unusual and very special small group set departure, taking in the following Ethiopian highlights and experiences: Start off by exploring the fascinating South Omo & Konso Region where you will meet the celebrated resident tribes who still retain their incredibly distinctive cultural identity.You will get to know about people such as the Mursi, Hamar, Karo and Konso among many others, during your time in the South Omo and Konso region.
+We are delighted to be offering an exceptionally unusual and very special small group set departure in September 2022, taking in the following Ethiopian highlights and experiences: Start off by exploring the fascinating South Omo & Konso Region where you will meet the celebrated resident tribes who still retain their incredibly distinctive cultural identity.You will get to know about people such as the Mursi, Hamar, Karo and Konso among many others, during your time in the South Omo and Konso region.

 As this tour is timed during the June to September harvest season, there may also be an opportunity to attend one of the famed bull-jumping events held by the Hamar tribe, should one be scheduled to take place during the time you are there.